Spektrum DX6i Review

 Low Cost:

-This is the most amazing feature! $200 beans (USD) for a full function, 6 channel computerized radio & reciever, sporting spread spectrum modulation with all the important bells and whistles.
+This is the most amazing feature!
+A full function, 6 channel computerized radio & receiver, sporting spread spectrum modulation, DSMX protocol, model match, with all the important bells and whistles for $130 (radio only version).

-Not much more to say on this topic other than it makes me ill when I think back to spending well over $400.00 back in 1982 (easily equal to $800.00 in 2011 dollars) for my very first basic 4 channel AM RC airplane radio that was so primitive compared to the DX6i both in function and performance.
+Not much more to say on this topic other than it makes me ill when I think back to spending well over $400.00 back in 1982 (easily equal to $1000.00 in 2014 dollars) for my very first basic 4 channel AM RC airplane radio that was so primitive compared to the DX6 & DX6i both in functions and performance.

 There is not much to find fault with the Spektrum DX6i, these are all more annoyances than real problems, I feel to give an honest review however, they should be included...